dotgiscorp/Jornadas-SIG-libre-Girona-2019/README.md

 - [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/)
 - [RequireJS](https://requirejs.org/)

 We're going to use RequireJS to load the JavaScript files, it's a framework to manage dependencies between JavaScript files, it will improve the speed and quality of the app.
-We'll write the full code in Vanilla, so we won't use compilers like Webpack; as long as we don't use any framework here, RequireJS is a great tool to work with.
+We'll write the full code in Vanilla, so we won't use compilers like Webpack; as long as we don't use any modern framework here like Vue or Angular, RequireJS is a great tool to work with.

 Using a maps library like Mapbox GL JS we get the whole WebGL power to render the maps, that's great!